 Discuss Assistive Listening Devices

-There are a wide range of devices that individuals can use to treat and accommodate their hearing loss.
+There is a wide range of devices that individuals can use to treat and accommodate their hearing loss.
 Your loved one may be a candidate for a hearing aid or cochlear implant that can help them hear better.
 However, there are also other hearing assistive devices that can be purchased personally to be used within the home or at other locations.
-There are telephones that can amplify sound and television listening systems can help someone with hearing while reducing interfering background noises.
+There are telephones that can amplify sound, and television listening systems can help someone with hearing while reducing interfering background noises.
 Specially made alarm clocks, smoke detectors, and carbon monoxide sensors can use flashing lights or emit low-frequency sounds instead of the high-frequency tones that can be difficult for a loved one with hearing loss to hear, especially if they are asleep.

-Getting a loved one to overcome uncertainty to take the necessary steps to the deal with their hearing loss will not always be an easy task.
+Getting a loved one to overcome uncertainty to take the necessary steps to deal with their hearing loss will not always be an easy task.
 However, it is the right thing for you to do.